KFreon/KaelsKabbage/content/post/12-vscode-hugo-markdown-syntax-enhancements.md

 draft: false
 ---

+**EDIT:** After this, I realised my shortcodes were a bit annoying to type, so I made some snippets for them (at the end of the page)

 Some time ago, just after the first post on this blog, I started using [Hugo Shortcodes](https://gohugo.io/content-management/shortcodes/).
 The theme I was (still am) using didn't have great support for some of the markdown stylings that I wanted, and instead of fiddling with that, I figured I'd create my own with custom styles and Hugo Shortcodes.